krzy5zt0f-1/lightbulb_giph/README.md

    simple lightbulb giph (frame by frame).

-   Other than a living example of how to animate a giph to ASCII animation in CLT (command line terminal), it probablty is not very useful.
+   Other than a living example of how to animate a giph to ASCII animation in CLT (command line terminal), it probably is not very useful.

   ## How to use ##